bhaavvya/Data-Analysis/README.md

 ---

-# Git Commands for Beginners
+# Git Commands

-This is a quick reference for basic Git commands, ideal for beginners to manage their repositories.
+This is a quick reference for basic Git commands.

 ## 1. Setup and Configuration
 ```bash